akka/akka/akka-docs/rst/scala/distributed-pub-sub.rst

 The message will be delivered to all subscribers of the topic.

 For efficiency the message is sent over the wire only once per node (that has a matching topic), and then delivered to all subscribers of the local topic representation.
+(See more in )

 You register actors to the local mediator with ``DistributedPubSubMediator.Subscribe``.
 Successful ``Subscribe`` and ``Unsubscribe`` is acknowledged with